 and Al Grey.|

-Some of the many musicians he has worked with over the years include bassists Tyrone Brown, Mike Boone, and Charles Fambrough; drummers Byron Landham, Mickey Roker, Billy James, Ryan Faulkner, and Cornell Rochester; and horn players John Swana, Bootsy Barnes, Larry McKenna, and Clifford Adams.
+Some of the many musicians he has worked with over the years include bassists Tyrone Brown, Mike Boone, and Charles Fambrough; drummers Byron Landham, Mickey Roker, Billy James, Justin Faulkner, and Cornell Rochester; and horn players John Swana, Bootsy Barnes, Larry McKenna, and Clifford Adams.

 Among Jim’s recordings are Mike Boone's Better Late Than Never, Tyrone Brown's The Magic Within and Bass Works, and Barry Sames's Celebration.
 He played on the Grammy-nominated soundtrack, composed by Dr. Maurice Wright, for the documentary film Strokes of Genius.